 I’ve done so many different things that it only takes a single thing to put somebody off to create a negative experience.
 YouTube’s algorithm is optimized for channels that deliver a very predictable and consistent viewing experience.

-It suggests to consistently pick a specific topic or approach for your channel and stick with it because the algorithm appears to weight negative feedback significantly.
+This suggests you consistently pick a specific topic or approach for your channel and stick with it because the algorithm appears to weigh negative feedback significantly.

 One of the worst things you can do is to put something out that is very aggravating to your subscribers because YouTube says, “Oh, your subscribers don’t like this, we won’t show this to anybody else”.
 The downside is when you just do a lot of different things that only takes one thing to aggravate a subscriber and to trigger one of those negative signals.